Configuring Production Cost Drivers: General Information

 Labor Costs

 The cost of labor can be broken down into direct labor costs and indirect (also described as overhead) labor costs.
 Direct labor costs include wages for the employees who produce a product.
 Indirect labor costs are associated with employees who are not involved in production directly, such as security staff.
-In MYOB Advanced, you can track both direct and indirect labor costs.
+In MYOB Acumatica, you can track both direct and indirect labor costs.

 Labor costs are posted to a special GL account.
 You use the Labor Codes (AM206500) form to define the labor codes that will contain information about the cost type (direct or indirect) and the GL account where the labor expenses must be posted.
 You must define at least one labor code of the Direct type.

-Attention: Make sure that no labor item is specified in the Labor Item box on the General Info tab of the Employees (EP203000) form.
+Attention: Make sure that no labor item is specified in the Labor Item box on the General tab of the Employees (EP203000) form.

 For more information about labor costs, see Configuration of Production with Backflushing: General Information and Configuration of Production with Backflushing: Implementation Activity.